Blog

 Bluefield has been analyzing M&A, ownership positions, and investment strategies in the municipal water utility sector since our firm’s founding.
 In doing so, the interest in private participation in water is even more evident and is being shaped by established players like Aqua America, regionally portioned firms, and a host of “outsiders looking in.”
 It is within this latter group that a growing roster of diversified infrastructure players is exacting their influence.

-According to our recently released report, including a section heading, Diversified Infrastructure Providers Reshaping Private Water Landscape, the U.S. municipal water landscape is undergoing a transformation as critical infrastructure services—water, gas, and electricity—converge under a single, investor-owned utility banner.
+According to our report, including a section heading, Diversified Infrastructure Providers Reshaping Private Water Landscape, the U.S. municipal water landscape is undergoing a transformation as critical infrastructure services—water, gas, and electricity—converge under a single, investor-owned utility banner.
 The just-released report provides in-depth analysis of investor-owned water utility strategies and of 517 water and wastewater system acquisitions from 2015 through 2018, including Eversource Energy’s US$1.68 billion for Aquarion Water, NW Natural’s roll-up of smaller systems in the Pacific Northwest, and Aqua America’s US$4.3 billion acquisition of People Gas.

 Of the 517 transactions identified by Bluefield from 2015 to 2018, private buyers executed 366 of them.
 While ushering in new market entrants and reshaping the competitive landscape, regionally, these deals also reflect a growing interest in private investment in the U.S. municipal water sector from water industry outsiders.